-Today, the UK National Contact Point (NCP) has published a landmark finding that the leading British security firm, G4S, is currently violating three human rights obligations under the OECD Guidelines for Multinational Enterprises (OECD Guidelines), arising from its involvement with Israel’s human rights violations against Palestinians.
+Today, the UK National Contact Point (NCP) has published a landmark finding that the leading British security firm, G4S, is currently violating its human rights obligations under the OECD Guidelines for Multinational Enterprises (OECD Guidelines), arising from its involvement with Israel’s human rights violations against Palestinians.

 The NCP findings arise from G4S’ supply, installation and maintenance of equipment at facilities and operations in Israel and the Occupied Palestinian Territory (OPT) that are associated with violations of international humanitarian law and international human rights law.
 These include contracts to service and maintain baggage scanning equipment and metal detectors used at military checkpoints, including some located along the unlawful Separation Barrier/Wall; and contracts to install and maintain security systems within Israeli Prison Service facilities.

 In making its important findings, the NCP accepted LPHR’s comprehensive evidence of material Israeli human rights violations at checkpoints and Israeli Prison Service facilities, including:

 substantial restrictions on Palestinians freedom of movement, with associated adverse impacts on the right to health, education, work and standard of living, caused by Israeli military checkpoints in the occupied West Bank.
 These include checkpoints located along the unlawful Separation Barrier/Wall; and